-Back in Caffe Nero I'm greeted by Laura, who looks confused by the shirt.
+Back in the coffee shop I'm greeted by Laura, who looks confused by the shirt.
 Which is understandable, as we're friends on Facebook.
-But that doesn't bother me: today, Matthew, I'm no-Facebook man – the kind of guy who doesn't bother with social media, and doesn't give a damn what society thinks of it!
+But that doesn't bother me: today I'm no-Facebook man—the kind of guy who doesn't bother with social media, and doesn't give a damn what society thinks of it!

-Before long, though, I start getting nasty looks: an older man frowns at my chest, a woman with a pram doesn't look best pleased.
-I no longer feel welcome; it's time to swap south-east London for someplace else.
+Before long, though, I start getting nasty looks: an older man frowns at my chest, a woman with a pram doesn't look pleased.
+I no longer feel welcome; it's time to swap southeast London for someplace else.

 Still, I probably could have done this without the shirt, which isn't really getting a reaction out of anyone.
 I guess not having a Facebook profile isn't nearly as interesting as people without Facebook seem to think it is?